mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-groups.md

 ## Managing Company Groups

 :::info
 Each company has the flexibility to establish its own groups, allowing for distinct identities.
-Company Owners can configure and manage this feature specifically through the designated **Groups** section within the **Company Overview**, providing clear control over group settings.
+Company Owners can configure and manage this feature specifically through the designated **Groups** section at the **Company** level, providing clear control over group settings.

 While groups offer an efficient way to manage user access, they're not the only way to handle permissions within a company.
 In fact, you still have the option to individually manage user privileges, or even use a combination of both approaches.
 For a deeper understanding of user management, you can refer to the dedicated [documentation page](/development_suite/identity-and-access-management/manage-users.md#how-to-best-manage-your-users).
 :::